-Beyond that, all buildings in which courses take place can be accessed with a wheelchair.
-Also, single-room apartments are available for wheelchair users in the dormitories run by Frankfurt (Oder)’s Student Union (Studentenwerk).
+All buildings in which courses take place are wheelchair accessible.
+In addition, single-room apartments are available for wheelchair users in the dormitories run by Frankfurt (Oder)’s Student Union (Studentenwerk).

 If you have any further questions, the academic advisor, Frau Kerstin Richter, the peer advisors for students with disabilities or the staff at the Department of International Affairs will gladly be of assistance.